weaversa/cryptol-course/labs/Language/Basics.md

 ## Preliminaries

-For examples in this lab I have turned off the warning messages you get when not specifying bit sizes of numbers.
-This is **not** something you should do when you're new at Cryptol.
-(In fact, I don't do it except when teaching.)
+For examples in this lab, the warning messages about specifying bit sizes of numbers have been turned off.
+This is **not** something you should do when you're new at Cryptol. (it's only done here for teaching purposes.)

 ```shell
 labs::Language::Basics> :set warnDefaulting = off
 ```

-Also some examples have octets as outputs that are easier to see as characters so I use:
+Also some examples have octets as outputs that are easier to see as characters.
+To see octets as characters, turn on ASCII mode:

 ```shell
 labs::Language::Basics> :set ascii = on